 COUNTRY INFORMATION: You can review the U.S. Department of State Country Specific Travel Information at http://travel.state.gov/content/passports/english/country/panama.html, and the CIA World Factbook background notes on Panama at https://www.cia.gov/library/publications/the-world-factbook/geos/pm.html.

-PACE OF THE TOUR: Most days will involve departures between 7 and 8 a.m., with the exception of days spent at Achiote Road (5 a.m.) and Cerro Azul (5:30 a.m.).
-Breakfasts will be at either the Canopy Lodge or Canopy Tower before our departure.
-Many of the birding sites that we visit on the tour are within a 30 minute drive of our lodges.
+PACE OF THE TOUR: Most days will involve departures between 7 and 8 a.m., with the exception of days spent at Achiote Road (5 a.m.), Cerro Azul (5:30 a.m.), Breakfasts will be at either the Canopy Lodge or Canopy Tower before our departure (sometimes with birding atop the tower pre-breakfast).
+Most of the birding sites that we visit on the tour are within a 30 minute drive of our lodges.
 Birding in and around central Panama is from Sea Level to 3,500 feet in elevation and, other than uneven ground and some potentially muddy and narrow trails, the walking presents no particular problem.
-The sun can be intense, so have a hat and sunblock lotion.
+For our longer walking days the van or bus will repeatedly catch up to us, allowing one to leave extra gear nearby while out in the field.
+On roughly half the days we will have time set aside after lunch for a siesta.
+The sun can be intense at times, so have a hat and sunblock lotion.

 On our day at Altos de Maria, which is at 6,500’, we will be walking on steep gravel roads at times.
 The van will be nearby at all times, and accommodations for those with limited mobility may well be possible.